YashPatil2023/AI-Data-Analytics/README.md

 ### Add Api into code

 ![1693492745401](image/README/1693492745401.png)

 Add Api into 'Your_Api'

 ## Just Run And Enjoy The Magic 🔮🪄

-Go into The Folder And Just Copy Past below Command
+Go into The Folder And Just Copy Past below Command run it

 `streamlit run '.\Mutual Fund Dashboard.py'`